On Signed Network Games with Binary Actions: Introduction

 \section{Introduction}

-A key feature of many socio-technical systems is the heterogeneity among the behaviors of the agents in the network and among their interactions and mutual influences.
-Such heterogeneities pose significant challenges in various fields including traffic and routing games, epidemics models.
+A key feature of many socio-technical systems is the heterogeneity among the behaviors of the \tcb{player}s in the network and among their interactions and mutual influences.
+Such heterogeneities pose significant challenges in various fields including traffic and routing games and epidemic models.

-In this paper, we focus on heterogeneous interactions within networks of agents engaged in strategic games with binary actions.
+In this paper, we focus on heterogeneous interactions within networks of \tcb{player}s engaged in strategic games with binary actions.
 Our model encompasses two prominent families of network games \cite{Blume:1993,Jackson:2008,Galeotti.ea:2010,Jackson.Zenou:2015}: network coordination games \cite{Ellison:1993,Young:1993,Morris:2000,Young:2006,Jackson.Storms:2025} and network anti-coordination games \cite{Bramoulle.ea:2004,Galam:2004,Bramoulle:2007,Lopez-Pintado:2009,Grabisch.Li:2019}, both of which have a variety of applications in economics, social sciences, and biology.
 In their simplest version, the utility of a player in a network coordination (anti-coordination) game is an affine increasing (decreasing) function of the number of her neighbors in the network playing the same action.
 Despite their apparent similarity, both fundamental properties and applications of network coordination and network anti-coordination games are quite different.

 Network coordination games model the so called strategic complements effects, that is when the choice of a certain action by one player makes it more appealing for other players to play the same action.
 They are used to model social network features like the adoption of beliefs or behavioral attitudes, or economic ones such as the spread of a new technology.
 Mathematically, they belong to the broader class of super-modular games \cite{Topkins:1979,Milgrom.ea:1990,Vives:1990,Topkins:1998}.
-As a consequence, Nash equilibria always exist and one special instance of them are the consensus strategy profiles, namely, those where all individuals are playing the same action.
-Moreover, asynchronous best response dynamics globally reach the set of Nash equilibria in network coordination games. \cite{Ramazi.Cao:2020}
+As a consequence, \tcb{pure strategy }Nash equilibria always exist and one special instance of them are the consensus \tcb{action profile}s, namely, those where all individuals are playing the same action.
+Moreover, asynchronous best response dynamics in network coordination games globally reach the set of \tcb{pure strategy} Nash equilibria \tcb{\cite{Ramazi.Cao:2020, sakhaei2023equilibration}}.